NAACP lists companies that dump DEI in its tactical spending guide for Black Americans

 Soon after taking office, President Donald Trump signed an executive order directing federal agencies to end “illegal preferences and discrimination” in government and instructed federal agencies to find ways alongside the Justice Department to “encourage the private sector to end illegal discrimination and preferences, including DEI.”

 DEI policies are a catchall term for programs meant to promote fair treatment, impartial hiring and cooperation between people from different backgrounds.
-Such policies vary wildly between companies, universities and governments but often include anti-discrimination mandates and training meant to inform people about how to promote inclusive values.
+Such policies vary wildly but often include anti-discrimination mandates and training meant to inform people about how to promote inclusive values.
 Some institutions hire staff who focus on implementing DEI policies.

+The advisory looks at which companies are backtracking on prior commitments, including by eliminating diversity officer positions, ending hiring practices meant to boost staff diversity or supplier diversity standards, or reducing investments in Black communities such as support for historically Black colleges and universities.

+The study by McKinsey also found that Black Americans are more likely to live in communities that lack access to the goods and services of major companies.

+Johnson, the NAACP president, said he wants to provide a framework for Black communities “as we make difficult decisions on where to spend our hard-earned money.”

+“If corporations want our dollars, they better be ready to do the right thing,” he said.

-Trump’s orders have already faced their own pushback.
+Trump’s orders also face legal pushback.
 In February, a group that included the mayor of Baltimore and an association representing university professors sued the Trump administration over the orders, claiming that the directives violated civil rights law.

 “In his crusade to erase diversity, equity, inclusion, and accessibility from our country, President Trump cannot usurp Congress’s exclusive power of the purse, nor can he silence those who disagree with him by threatening them with the loss of federal funds and other enforcement actions,” the plaintiffs in the lawsuit wrote.